 Alternative therapies may help treat dementia.
 If you are deficient in some nutrients, taking a supplement or getting more of that nutrient in your diet may help slow the progression of the disease.
 Many of the nutrients and herbs listed are used due to their supposed effects of increasing blood flow to the brain.
 Not surprisingly, many of them have a blood-thinning effect and therefore can interfere or accentuate the effects of blood-thinning medications.
 Dementia therapies, pharmaceutical or natural, should be used under the supervision of a qualified doctor.
 If you are pregnant, or thinking of becoming pregnant, do not use any CAM therapies unless directed to do so by your physician.

 Nutrition and Supplements

-- Phosphatidylserine (100 mg 3 times per day), a substance occurs naturally in the brain and shows promise in several studies.
-This supplement may increase levels of brain chemicals that deal with memory.
-Do not take phosphatidylserine if you are taking anticoagulants (blood thinners), and use caution if combining it with ginkgo for the same reason.
+- Phosphatidylserine (100 mg, 3 times per day), a substance that occurs naturally in the brain and shows promise in several studies.
+This supplement may increase levels of brain chemicals involved with memory.
+Do not take phosphatidylserine if you are taking anticoagulants (blood thinners), and use caution when combining it with ginkgo for the same reason.
 There are great differences in quality among phosphatidylserine supplements.
-You should consider spending more for a more expensive brand, as they tend to be better than cheaper brands.
-Phosphatidylserine can interact with some medications, including some typically used in treating Alzheimer's.
+More expensive brands tend to be better than cheaper brands.
+Phosphatidylserine can interact with some medications, including those typically used to treat Alzheimer's disease.
 Talk to your doctor.

 - B Vitamins: biotin (300 mcg); B1 (50 to 100 mg), B2 (50 mg), B6 (50 to 100 mg), B12 (100 to 1,000 mcg), folic acid (400 to 1,000 mcg).
 These vitamins facilitate the making of several neurotransmitters (chemical messengers) necessary for proper brain function.
 No scientific evidence shows a direct benefit, but B12 and folic acid lower the levels of an amino acid in the blood that is often elevated in Alzheimer's patients.
 Injections of B12 may have the best results.